ShapeSearch: A Flexible and Efficient System for Shape-based Exploration of Trendlines: Performance Evaluation

 \stitle{Impact of number of data points}.
-For varying data points, we selected the first $50, 100, 200, ..., 900$ points from each visualization in the Worm dataset to create ten sub-datasets, and issued a fuzzy \sq ($u \otimes d \otimes u \otimes d$) on each of the dataset independently.
-Figure~\ref{fig:varychar} shows the performance of algorithms as we increase the number of data points.
+Figure~\ref{fig:varying-char-merged} shows the performance of algorithms as we increase the number of data points in trendlines for a fuzzy \sq (u\colorconcat d\colorconcat u \colorconcat d).
 With the increase in data points, the overall runtimes increases for all algorithms because of the increase in the number of segmentations.
-Nevertheless, \sgt shows better performance than DP after 100 data points due to the fact that the runtime for \sgt approach is less sensitive (linear time) to the number of data points than that of Dynamic Programming (quadratic).
+Nevertheless, \sgt shows better performance than DP after 100 data points since the \sgt approach is less sensitive (linear time) to the number of data points than that of DP (quadratic).

-\stitle{Impact of number of patterns.} We composed fuzzy \sqs with varying number of \ssgs (alternating $up$ and $down$ patterns) and issued them over the weather dataset.
-We depict the results in Figure~\ref{fig:varychar}.
+\stitle{Impact of number of patterns.} Figure~\ref{fig:varying-char-merged} depicts the performance of fuzzy \sqs with varying the number of \ssgs (alternating $up$ and $down$ patterns) and issued over the weather dataset.
 As the number of \ssgs in the \sq grows, the overall runtimes of the algorithms also increases, with the runtimes for \sgt and \sgt with pruning growing much faster ($k^4$) than DP ($k$).
-However, the overall time for DP was still larger because the number of data points ($366$ in the weather dataset) plays a more dominant ($n^2)$ role.
+However, the overall time for DP is still larger because the number of data points ($366$ in the weather dataset) plays a more dominant ($n^2$) role.

-\stitle{Impact of number of visualizations.} We increased the number of visualizations from $100$ to $1000$ in the real-estate dataset with a step size of 100 and issued a fuzzy \sq ($u \otimes d \otimes u \otimes d$); the results are depicted in Figure~\ref{fig:varychar}.
-While the overall runtime for all approaches grows linearly with the number of visualizations, the gap between \sgt and \sgt with pruning grows wider.
-The is because more number of visualizations get pruned as the size of the collection grows larger.
+\stitle{Impact of number of trendlines.} We increased the number of trendlines from $100$ to $1000$ in the real-estate dataset with a step size of 100 and issued a fuzzy \sq ($u$\colorconcat$d$ \colorconcat $u$\colorconcat$d$); the results are depicted in Figure~\ref{fig:varying-char-merged}.
+While the overall runtime for all approaches grows linearly with the number of trendlines, the gap between \sgt and \sgt with pruning grows wider.
+This is because more trendlines get pruned as the size of the collection grows larger.